Maqam (shrine): Etymology

 From Arabic literally "a place" or "station."
 It is used to denote a "sanctuary", such as a commemorative burial shrine or an actual tomb.
 Its meaning can be restricted only to built structures that can be entered at such sites.
 The literal meaning of maqam is "the place where one stands."
-Such name for a holy tomb is mostly used in Syria and Palestine.
+Such name for a holy tomb is mostly used in Lebanon, Syria and Palestine.